Hunter Biden Sex Tape, Misconduct Allegations Blasted As ‘Disinformation’

 “Things that are sketchy in NYP story on Hunter Biden – why wasn’t this in Ron Johnson report if it’s been in possession for awhile?” she tweeted.
 “When did Giuliani acquire it?
 Giuliani has been everywhere on the but this has been kicking around since late last year and unreleased till now?”

-Others took aim at Giuliani for his involvement, especially given his work in defending Trump during his impeachment that centered on the president’s attempts to pressure Ukraine into investigating alleged misconduct by the Bidens.
+Others took aim at Giuliani for his involvement, especially given his work in defending Trump during his impeachment that centered on the president’s reported attempts to pressure Ukraine into investigating alleged misconduct by the Bidens.
 The lawyer for Hunter Biden accused him of being tied to Russian intelligence.

 “He has been pushing widely discredited conspiracy theories about the Biden family, openly relying on actors tied to Russian intelligence,” the lawyer, George R. Mesires, told the New York Post.